keu/docs/tutorials/get-started-with-airflow-part-2.md

 ![Admin Connections](/img/tutorials/T2_AdminConnections.png)

 2. Click on the `+` sign to open the form for adding new Airflow connections.
 3. Name the connection `my_github_connection` and select the **Connection Type** `GitHub`.
 Note that you can only select connection types that are either available form core Airflow or from a provider package you have installed.
-If you are missing the connection type `GitHub` double check that you installed the `GitHub` provider correctly (Step 3).
+If you are missing the connection type `GitHub`, double check that you installed the `GitHub` provider correctly (Step 3).
 4. Enter your **GitHub Access Token**.
 5. Test your connection by pressing the `Test` button.
 You should see a green banner indicating that your connection was successfully tested.